mykulls/biome/README.md

 # <img src="https://user-images.githubusercontent.com/69874869/120747704-5ab78280-c4b6-11eb-8caa-5a084e6bc675.png" alt="biome" width="200" />

 Biome is a web app for all your LA housing needs!
 Built using the MERN stack for the CS 35L final project at UCLA.
+Check out the deployed app here: https://biome-cs35l.netlify.app/.

 ## Running locally